 - Narcotics or opioids when the pain is severe

-If your pain does not improve with medicine, physical therapy, and other treatments, your doctor may recommend an epidural injection.
+If your pain does not improve with medicine, physical therapy, and other treatments, your provider may recommend an epidural injection.

-Spinal surgery is considered only if you have nerve damage or the cause of the back pain does not heal after a long time.
+Spinal surgery is considered only if you have nerve damage or bone damage that is causing the back pain does not heal after a long time.